FolaisSK/CC201/labs/5_FinalProject_edX/instructions-new-edx.md

 12. Log into the health app using any credentials.
 Since the app is in demo mode right now, it will accept any credentials you enter.

-# Autoscale the Health application using Horizontal Pod Autoscaler
+::page{title="Autoscale the Health application using Horizontal Pod Autoscaler"}

 1. Autoscale the health application deployment using `kubectl autoscale deployment`

 <details>

-<summary>Hint!</summary>
+<summary>Tip!</summary>

 ```
 kubectl autoscale deployment patient-ui --cpu-percent=5 --min=1 --max=10
 ```
-{: codeblock}

 <img src="images/autoscaled.jpg"/> <br>

 </details>

 2. You can check the current status of the newly-made HorizontalPodAutoscaler, by running:

 ```
 kubectl get hpa patient-ui
 ```
-{: codeblock}

 The current replicas is 0 as there is no load on the server.

 >📷 Take a screenshot of your Horizontal Pod Autoscaler and save it as a .jpg or .png with the filename `hpa.png`.
 You will be prompted to upload the screenshot in the Peer Assignment.

-2. Open another new terminal and enter the below command to generate load on the app to observe the autoscaling (Please ensure your port-forward command is running.
+3. Open another new terminal and enter the below command to generate load on the app to observe the autoscaling (Please ensure your port-forward command is running.
 In case you have stopped your application, please run the port-forward command to re-run the application at port 3000.)

 ```
 kubectl run -i --tty load-generator --rm --image=busybox:1.35.0 --restart=Never -- /bin/sh -c "while sleep 0.01; do wget -q -O- <your app URL>; done"
 ```
-{: codeblock}

 - Please replace your app URL in the `<your app URL>` part of the above command.